zrqiao/torch-gauge/README.md

 ```

 Torch-Gauge's Verlet list also supports generating higher-order views (triplets, quartets, etc.) to
- streamline implementing models with specialized non-2body message passing algorithms.
+ streamline the implemention of models with specialized non-2body message passing algorithms.

-Conventional molecular descriptors that were commonly used in Kernel methods can also be revisited
-by Torch-Gauge, and examples will be provided in future versions.

 ## Setups